karimkohel/scars/README.md

 requirements are gpu related and you should check your drivers and hardware version to cross reference with the torch version in the requirements file before installing, other than that it's all fair game and used under python 3.9
 > pip install -r requirements.txt

+another requirement is that ther should be the data folder in the main project directory with the car directories inside

 # How to run